ScottArbeit/Grace/README.md

 In Git, `commit` is an overloaded concept.
 It can mean:

-- "I'm partially done" - doing a local commit after each unit of work
+- "I'm partially done" - local commit after each unit of work is done
-- "I'm really done" - this one is for the pull request
+- "I'm really done" - ready for the pull request
-- Even merges get called `commits`.
+- "Merge" - merges are called `commits`, even if they're not.

 And then you get the "squash" vs. "don't squash" debate.
 Sigh.